SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

   "pageName": "EnterNumber"
 }
 ```
-- **Implementation**: Track the click event on the Exit button to capture user interaction.
+- **Implementation**: Track the exit link click to measure user engagement with the exit functionality.
-- **Risks**: Event may not fire if the button is not clicked, User may navigate away before the event is tracked
+- **Risks**: User may not click the exit link, Tracking may not capture all exit scenarios

 ```jsx
    4: export default function EnterNumber(){